Uniform tight frames as optimal signals: The noise-free case

-Assume now that there is an extremal system containing a vector with norm exceeding $\sqrt{c_1}$.
-As shown at the beginning of the proof, scaling down any $v_k$ does not decrease the individual values $m_k$.
-Shrinking the vectors of norm exceeding $\sqrt{c_1}$ one--by--one results in a uniform configuration, without changing the value of $M$ (by the maximality condition).
-Thus, the characterization result for uniform vector systems show that the {\em direction vectors} of the system $(v_i)_1^N$ must form a UNTF.
-Moreover, again by the maximality condition and \eqref{extrvalue},

-holds for every $k$.
-Therefore, none of the values $m_k$ may change during the scaling process, and every vector $v_i$ of the original system is minimal.
-This is only possible if any vector of norm exceeding $\sqrt{c_1}$ is orthogonal to all the other vectors.
-Thus, the system $(v_i)_1^N$ must be the union of an orthogonal base of an $r$-dimensional subspace $L$ consisting of vectors of norm between $\sqrt{c_1}$ and $\sqrt{c_2}$, and a $\sqrt{c_1}$-norm tight frame of $L^\top$ consisting of $N-r$ vectors.
+Let us return to the general case.
+Let $(v_i)_1^N$ be an extremal vector system.
+Claim~\ref{claim1} implies that $\M(v_1, \ldots, v_N)$ contains the direction of every vector $v_k$, which is only possible if each vector of norm exceeding $\sqrt{c_1}$ is orthogonal to all the other vectors.
+Thus, the system $(v_i)_1^N$ must be the union of an orthogonal base of an $r$-dimensional subspace $H$ consisting of vectors of norm in $(\sqrt{c_1}, \sqrt{c_2}]$, and a $\sqrt{c_1}$-norm tight frame of $S^\perp$ consisting of $N-r$ vectors.
 However, in this case, the value of \eqref{Mdef} is

 by \eqref{extrvalue}.
-This shows that the vector system may only be extremal when $r=0$, that is, the vector system is a scaled copy of a UNTF. \end{proof}
+This shows that the vector system may only be extremal when $r=0$, that is, the vector system is a uniform tight frame. \end{proof}